Bartolomeo Uggeri

 Bartolomeo Uggeri (died 1479) was a Roman Catholic prelate who served as Bishop of Brugnato (1467–1479).

-On 23 December 1467, Bartolomeo Uggeri was appointed during the papacy of Pope Paul II as Bishop of Brugnato.
+On 23 December 1467, Bartolomeo Uggeri was appointed Bishop of Brugnato by Pope Paul II.

 He served as Bishop of Brugnato until his death in 1479.
 While bishop, he was the principal consecrator of Philippe Bartolomei, Bishop of Ario (1470), and the principal co-consecrator of Anton Nicolai, Auxiliary Bishop of Gniezno (1470).